Useful things to know about the RG351-503-552 handheld functions, settings and shortcuts

 In ArkOs the WiFi settings are not where you would expect and found in the main games section.

-Scroll down/up till you find >OPTIONS.
+Scroll down/up through the consoles page and near Openbor/PC Engine you'll find >OPTIONS.
 At the base of the options list, sometimes obscured you'll find >WIFI.
-You can use the shoulder buttons on your 351 to move around.
+Once you enter this section, you can use the shoulder buttons on your 351 to move around and highlight + to add/connect to your WIFI.
+To exit click on the X symbol.

 How to access your games and files